-For questions regarding the financial practice of the ROM Governors or audited financial statements, please contact Scott Forfar, Vice President & Chief Operating Officer at firstname.lastname@example.org or 416.586.8012.
+For questions regarding the financial practice of the ROM Governors or audited financial statements, please contact Kirsten Kamper, Vice President, Operations & Campaign at firstname.lastname@example.org or 416.586.5751.

 The Royal Ontario Museum is an agency of the Ontario Ministry of Culture.
 The ROM Board of Trustees is responsible for the conduct of the Museum and is vested with powers by the Legislature of Ontario, in accordance with the Royal Ontario Museum Act and is subject to the provisions of the Corporations Act and the Trustees Act.

 The Annual Report describes Museum activities in the past fiscal year and accounts for all monies spent.
 As required, the accounts and financial transactions are audited by an independent auditor appointed by the Board and the Annual Report is presented to the Lieutenant Governor in Council.
-View the 2013/14 ROM Year in Review and an archive of ROM annual reports.
+View an archive of ROM annual reports.